 Jon became an alcoholic.
 Addie had another affair.
-It all culminated in a giant screaming match; Addie marched into his room while he was nursing a hangover and let him have it with both barrels.
+It all culminated in a giant screaming match—Addie marched into his room while he was nursing a hangover and let him have it with both barrels.

 Jon was a drunk.
 He was treading water at a mediocre job.
 He had once been a star, destined to make partner or maybe vice president, but now he was just another burnt-out drone.
 Where was the old Jon, the passionate Jon?

-A week later, Jon was laid off.
-He stopped talking to his friends and family and moved into a small studio.
-He continued drinking throughout the day, losing himself in video games and reality television.
+He cut himself off from friends and family and moved into a small studio.
+He continued drinking throughout the day, losing himself in video games and reality tv.
 Time passed, hazing into an unfeeling blur.

 None of it took.